aws-samples/add-policy-to-ec2-role/README.md

 ## Lambda configuration

 By default, Lambda will add the following policies to any role that is associated with an EC2 instance.
-If policie is already attached to the role, it will do nothing.
+If policy is already attached to the role, it will do nothing.

 If you need to add more policies, change the list associated with variable `POLICIES_TO_ADD`.